Difference Between Aided and Unaided Colleges

 What are Unaided Colleges?

 They raise their fund via these firms and organizations and facilitate their college infrastructure development and academic activities.
-They do not receive any sort of help on any occasion from the government, unlike the aided colleges.
+Unlike the aided colleges, they do not receive any help on any occasion from the government.

-The fee structures of the unaided colleges are most of the times not within reasonable boundaries and pretty high.
-As these colleges are not within any restrictions or boundaries by the government they charge according to themselves.
+Most of the time, the fee structures of the unaided colleges are not within reasonable boundaries and are pretty high.
+These colleges are not within any restrictions or boundaries by the government.
+They charge according to themselves.

-Although the facilities provided in an unaided college is pretty more than what is provided in an aided college.
-In an unaided college, the remuneration of the teachers and other professionals are paid by the management.
+Although the facilities provided in an unaided college are pretty much more than what is provided in an aided college, in an unaided college, the remuneration of the teachers and other professionals are paid by the management.
 They also take care of the recruitment process and set the criteria.

-The unaided colleges are autonomous, as they do not have any liability hence they can act freely and are not answerable to anyone.
-The admission process of an unaided college is certain times based on merit even though few cases of unfairness or biasedness have been often noticed.
+The unaided colleges are autonomous, as they do not have any liability; hence they can act freely and are not answerable to anyone.
+An unaided college’s admission process is sometimes based on merit, even though a few cases of unfairness or bias have been noticed.

 unaided colleges